 John’s book is a revelation of Jesus because he appears so different from the man John knew before or even after the resurrection.
 Although he had written that ‘we have come to know and to believe the love that God has for us’, on seeing him he fell at his feet, as though dead.
 Here the son of God seems even more distant, and it is left for us to recognise who he is: not by his human-like appearance, but by the rainbow over his head (as seen around the throne of God), the sun-like radiance of his face (1:16), his radiant feet (1:15), his voice like a roaring lion’s (5:5), the reference to his right hand (1:16).

 The seventh trumpet is not blown until 11:15.
-The announcement that time has run out indicates that the three and a half years encompassed by 10:8-11.14 and described in the little scroll do not follow chronologically from 9:21.
+The announcement that time has run out indicates that the three and a half years encompassed by what follows, the contents of 10:8-11.14, do not follow chronologically from 9:21.
 The two witnesses prophesy over the same period as the horrors heralded by the trumpets.
 Accordingly, while the second ‘woe’ is clearly that of the sixth trumpet, the woe is not said to have passed until the end of their prophesying (11:14).
 (We therefore treat the interlude of 10:8-11.14 separately.)

 Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign forever and ever.”